iskey/json-server/README.md

 # json-server
 A fake json server.

+Can be Visited by https://my-json-server.typicode.com/iskey/json-server